Clinical UM Guideline

-Sex reassignment surgery presents significant medical and psychological risks, and the results are irreversible.
+Sex reassignment surgery presents significant medical and psychological risks, and the results are difficult to reverse (Djordjevic, 2016).
+Some procedures are irreversible, such as removal of gonad tissue.
 A step-wise approach to therapy for gender dysphoria, including accurate diagnosis and long-term treatment by a multidisciplinary team including behavioral, medical and surgical specialists, has been shown to provide the best results.
 As with any treatment involving psychiatric disorders, a thorough behavioral analysis by a qualified practitioner is needed.
 Once a diagnosis of gender dysphoria is established, treatment with hormone therapy and establishment of real-life transgender experience may be warranted.
 Sex reassignment surgery should be considered only after such trials have been undertaken, evaluated and confirmed.
 Hormone therapy, when indicated, should be administered under ongoing medical supervision and is important in beginning the gender transition process by altering body hair, breast size, skin appearance and texture, body fat distribution, and the size and function of sex organs.
 Hormone therapy is consistent with the development of secondary sexual characteristics vital to gender transition, and should be administered unless contraindicated.
 Additionally, real-life experience living as the desired gender is important to validate the individual's desire and ability to incorporate into their desired gender role within their social network and daily environment.
 This generally involves gender-specific appearance (garments, hairstyle, etc.), involvement in various activities in the desired gender role including work or academic settings, legal acquisition of a gender appropriate first name, and acknowledgement by others of their new gender role.
-With regard real-life experience, to the 2012 WPATH document specifically states:
+With regard real-life experience, to the 2013 WPATH document specifically states:

 The criterion noted above for some types of genital surgeries – i.e., that patients engage in 12 continuous months of living in a gender role that is congruent with their gender identity – is based on expert clinical consensus that this experience provides ample opportunity for patients to experience and socially adjust in their desired gender role, before undergoing irreversible surgery.
 As noted in section VII, the social aspects of changing one's gender role are usually challenging – often more so than the physical aspects.
 Changing gender role can have profound personal and social consequences, and the decision to do so should include an awareness of what the familial, interpersonal, educational, vocational, economic, and legal challenges are likely to be, so that people can function successfully in their gender role.
 Support from a qualified mental health professional and from peers can be invaluable in ensuring a successful gender role adaptation (Bockting, 2008).